GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/02-channel-list-header.md

 }
 ```
 All the logic of subscribing to data emitted by view model is provided by the `ChannelListHeaderViewModel::bindView` function.
-By default, view model will make view display avatar of the currently logged-in user and call the view to display "Searching for network" state when needed.
+By default, the ViewModel will make the view display avatar of the currently logged-in user and call the view to display "Searching for network" state when needed.

  | Light Mode | Dark Mode |
  | --- | --- |